SaiSharanyaY/Personalized-Risk-Stratification/README.md

 ## Outputs

-To access all the results for the association pattern analysis visit - link
+To access all the results for the association pattern analysis and for rawdata, please visit - https://drive.google.com/drive/folders/1orH-miLA8vmUI19gxPu8_RbRA9SFc8IQ?usp=sharing

 ## Set-up